The fundamental theorem of cubical small cancellation theory: Cubical small cancellation theory

 where $\text{Cone}(Y)=Y\times[0,1]/Y\times\{1\}$.
 Then we have $G=\pi_1(X^*)$.
 We regard $X^*$ as a cell complex with cells divided into two families: cubes and pyramids (i.e.\ cones on single cubes).
 We will refer to $X^*$ as a \emph{presentation complex}.
 There is a natural combinatorial inclusion $X\to X^*$.
 The vertices of $X^*$ which are not contained in $X$ are called \emph{cone-points}.
 By van Kampen lemma (see \cite{vankampen}), for every closed combinatorial path $P\to X$ such that the composition $P\to X\to X^*$ is null-homotopic, there exist a disc diagram $(D,\partial D)\to (X^*,X)$ with boundary path $P$.
 The $2$-cells of $D$ are either squares of $X$ or triangles (i.e.\ cones on edges) in the cone $\text{Cone}(Y_i)$ for some $i$.
 The points which are mapped to cone-points in $X^*$ are also called \emph{cone-points} of $D$.
 Triangles in $D$ are grouped together into cyclic families meeting around a cone-point $v$, such families form polygons which we call \emph{cone-cells}.
 From now on we regard $D$ as a cell complex with $2$-cells divided into two families: squares and cone-cells.
 We define the \emph{complexity} of a disc diagram $D$ as the following

 The disc diagram $(D,\partial D)\to(X^*,X)$ is called \emph{minimal} if $\text{Comp}(D)$ is minimal in the lexicographical order among disc diagrams with the same boundary path as $D$.
-We also assume that the boundary path of each cone-cell is immersed.
+Whenever the boundary path of a cone-cell $C$ in $D$ has a spur, we can replace $C$ by a cone-cell with this spur removed without changing the complexity of $D$.
+Thus we can assume that the boundary path of each cone-cell is immersed.

 \begin{exa} Let $X$ be a wedge of circles labelled by $x_1,\dots, x_n$.
 Suppose $Y_i$ are immersed closed combinatorial paths, i.e.\ $Y_i$ corresponds to a cyclically reduced word $r_i$ in alphabet $x_1^{\pm 1},\dots, x_n^{\pm1}$.
-Then $X^*$ of the cubical presentation $\langle X, \{Y_1, \dots Y_m\} \rangle$ is the standard presentation complex associated to the group presentation $\langle x_1, \dots, x_n | r_1, \dots r_m\rangle$. \end{exa}
+Then $X^*$ of the cubical presentation $\langle X, \{Y_1, \dots, Y_m\} \rangle$ is the standard presentation complex associated to the group presentation $\langle x_1, \dots, x_n | r_1, \dots ,r_m\rangle$. \end{exa}